StockSharp/doc/en/topics/api/connectors/common/fix_protocol/adapter_initialization_fix.md

-# Adapter initialization FIX
+# FIX Adapter Initialization

-The code below demonstrates how to initialize the [FixMessageAdapter](xref:StockSharp.Fix.FixMessageAdapter) and send it to [Connector](xref:StockSharp.Algo.Connector).
+The code below demonstrates how to initialize [FixMessageAdapter](xref:StockSharp.Fix.FixMessageAdapter) and pass it to [Connector](xref:StockSharp.Algo.Connector).

 ```cs
 Connector Connector = new Connector();